junyuchen245/Fully_Unsupervised_CNN_Registration_Keras/README.md

 <a href="https://aapm.onlinelibrary.wiley.com/doi/abs/10.1002/mp.14545">Chen, Junyu, et al. "Generating Anthropomorphic Phantoms Using Fully Unsupervised Deformable Image Registration with Convolutional Neural Networks."
 Medical Physics.
 Accepted Author Manuscript. doi:10.1002/mp.14545.
 2020.</a>

 We treat CNN as an optimization tool that iteratively minimizes the loss function via reparametrization in each iteration.
 This means that the algorithm is fully unsupervised and thus **no prior training is required**.
+For most updated scripts, see "CNN_MedPhy/" folder.

 <img src="https://github.com/junyuchen245/Fully_unsupervised_CNN_registration/blob/master/CNNReg_arxiv/loss.png" width="300"/>